Mercury Systems, Inc. MRCY

 Notes

 One-page open letter from Jeffrey C. Smith to the Mercury Systems Board demanding elimination or material loosening of a poison pill adopted Dec 27, 2021 at a 7.5% trigger (10% passive).
-Tone is collaborative in language (thanks for conversations, 'bright future') but adversarial in substance — Starboard at 7.33% is effectively right at the trigger, so the pill functionally caps their stake.
+Tone is collaborative in language ('appreciate the conversations', 'bright future') but adversarial in substance — Starboard at 7.33% is effectively right at the trigger, so the pill functionally caps their stake.
 No financial thesis, valuation, KPIs beyond ownership thresholds, or peer benchmarking — pure governance/anti-entrenchment ask.
-Classified as follow_up because the letter references prior engagement ('conversations over the past several months') and is part of Starboard's ongoing MRCY campaign rather than the initial thesis debut. thesis_types includes activist_defense since the letter is primarily defending Starboard's ability to accumulate/engage against a defensive pill.
-Collaborative phrasing pushes tone toward 'mixed', but the explicit demand and public pressure lean adversarial.
+Classified as follow_up because the letter references prior engagement ('over the past several months') and is part of Starboard's ongoing MRCY campaign rather than the initial thesis debut. thesis_types includes activist_defense since the letter primarily defends Starboard's ability to accumulate/engage against a defensive pill.